-This may sound like we are making up unrealistic examples to have some strawmen that can easily catch fire.
-Nothing further from truth.
+This may sound like we are making up unrealistic examples to build strawmen that can easily catch fire.
+Not at all.
 Consider the following discussion of some of the theoretical implications of the 1714-1773 saga of John Harrison, his clocks, and the Board of Longitude prize.

 What Parliament had solicited was knowledge.
 What it got were four clocks, all different.
 Compare Harrison's clocks with the astronomical algorithm that the board had hoped for.
 Such an algorithm did, in fact, materialize.
-The socalled lunar method used observations of distance between the moon and the stars to infer longitude.
+The so-called lunar method used observations of distance between the moon and the stars to infer longitude.
 The lunar method had the essential feature of a pure public good: the tables that linked the observations to longitude were costly to compile in the first place, involving countless calculations, but once this was done, anyone could use the template at only the additional cost of owning the tables.
-The knowledge was nonrival.

-It was?
-A non-rival pure public good means we can all make use of the same knowledge without interfering with each other.
-Which knowledge here was non-rival?
-The clocks were not, and nor were the tables embodying the calculations.
-If I were to take your clock or your table of calculations, that would certainly make it difficult for you to make use of the same.
+The knowledge was nonrival.7 make it difficult for you to make use of the same.
 It is true that the tables were eventually made public together with the template of how to build the clock.
 This, however, is a consequence of the existence of the prize set by Parliament and administered by the Board of Longitude.
-The tables were "sold to the public" in exchange for the 10,000 Pounds prize, or at least the promise of it as it took a while for the prize to be awarded to Harrison.
-Absent the prize, Harrison would have privately sold the tables to skippers most likely or ship-owners.
-To acquire usable knowledge the latter would have had to learn enough about astronomical laws, algebra, clockmaking and so on to understand the tables and the template, and plus would have to pay the requested price to the owner of the tables - the owner, that is, of the embodied knowledge.
+The tables were "sold to the public" in exchange for the 10,000 pounds prize, or at least the promise of it as it took a while for the prize to be awarded to Harrison.
+Absent the prize, Harrison would have most likely sold the tables to skippers or ship-owners, in the most common of all private transactions: money for goods.
+To acquire usable knowledge the buyers would have had to learn enough about astronomical laws, algebra, clock-making and so on to understand the tables and the template, and plus would have to pay the requested price to the owner of the tables - the owner, that is, of the embodied knowledge.